ycechungAI/moderngl/docs/the_guide/intro.rst

 The simplified story
 --------------------

 `OpenGL`_ (Open Graphics Library) has a long history reaching all the way back to 1992 when it was created by `Silicon Graphics`_.
 It was partly based in their proprietary `IRIS GL`_ (Integrated Raster Imaging System Graphics Library) library.

+Today OpenGL is managed by the `Khronos Group`_, an open industry consortium of over 150 leading hardware and software companies creating advanced, royalty-free, acceleration standards for 3D graphics, Augmented and Virtual Reality, vision and machine learning

 The purpose of `OpenGL`_ is to provide a standard way to interact with the graphics processing unit to achieve hardware accelerated rendering